jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Preparing the environment
 The DSVM contains the tools we need, but these tools are missing some components by default.
-Before you can perform U-SQL queries in our source code editor Visual Studio Code, you will need to download and install an additional Visual Studio component as well as the Azure Data Lake Tools.
+Before you can perform U-SQL queries in our source code editor Visual Studio Code, you will need to download and install an additional Visual Studio component, install the Azure Data Lake Tools, and .

 ### Step 1: Installing the Visual Studio component
 1. In the DSVM, right-click the Start button and select **Search** from the shortcut menu.